 Suite is also disliked for its characterization, as many feel that Hibiki and Kanade come across as flat copies of Nagisa and Honoka with a rather forced Vitriolic Best Buds angle that gets dropped so quickly you wonder why they added it in the first place.

-Some fans also consider Smile Pretty Cure this (though it's slightly better regarded) due to its episodic, goofy nature (to the point that it feels more like a spoof of the genre), childish writing (and non-existent Myth Arc), and what many see as blatant pandering to the Moe crowd.
+Some fans also consider Smile Pretty Cure! this (though it is slightly better regarded) due to its episodic, goofy nature (to the point that it feels more like a spoof of the genre), childish writing (with both the Myth Arc and character growth being non-existent), and what many see as blatant pandering to the Moe crowd.
 Though subverted as it was alledgedly very financially successful (though mostly only with otaku).

-It really says something when the most popular character is a villain, and not even the main one.
+It really says something when the most popular character is a villain (Wolfrun), and not even the main one.
+It also says something when its first SH Figuarts figure is the Ensemble Darkhorse otaku character (Yayoi/Cure Peace) and not the leader.

 The less said about the imouto genre, the better.